yoctoproject/poky/documentation/ref-manual/variables.rst

       For information on policies and on how to use this variable, see the comments in the ``meta/classes/compress_doc.bbclass`` file.

+   :term:`DT_FILES_PATH`
+      When compiling out-of-tree device tree sources using a recipe that inherits the :ref:`ref-classes-devicetree` class, this variable specifies the path to the directory containing dts files to build.

+      Defaults to the :term:`S` directory.

+   :term:`DT_PADDING_SIZE`
+      When inheriting the :ref:`ref-classes-devicetree` class, this variable specifies the size of padding appended to the device tree blob, used as extra space typically for additional properties during boot.

    :term:`EFI_PROVIDER`
       When building bootable images (i.e. where ``hddimg``, ``iso``, or ``wic.vmdk`` is in :term:`IMAGE_FSTYPES`), the